Hampshire v Yorkshire CCC - Updates from Ageas Bowl as Yorkshire chase title

-YORKSHIRE have lost the toss and been sent into bat on a cloudy morning against Hampshire in Southampton.
+George Hill has toughed it out impressively for 31 from 101 balls, while Tom Kohler-Cadmore has knuckled down to make 13 from 56 deliveries.

-It feels like a bowling morning at the Ageas Bowl, and the pitch has a noticeable tinge of green.
+Hampshire’s bowling has been steady without, perhaps, having the necessary precision to back up James Vince’s decision to bowl first.

-Yorkshire have omitted the following five players from their 16-man squad: David Willey, Duanne Olivier, Will Fraine, Matthew Waite and Jonny Tattersall.
+Yorkshire omitted David Willey, Duanne Olivier, Will Fraine, Matthew Waite and Jonny Tattersall from their 16-man squad for this game.

-Yorkshire begin the divisional stage of the County Championship bottom of the top flight with 4.5 points carried through from the group stages.
+The White Rose county started the divisional stage of the Championship bottom of the top flight with 4.5 points carried through from the group stage.

 Hampshire are two places above them in fourth with 8.5 points, with Warwickshire leading on 21.

-There are four games remaining, with each match worth up to 24 points - 16 for the win, plus eight bonus points (five batting, three bowling).
+There are four games left, with each match worth up to 24 points - 16 for the win, plus eight bonus points (five batting, three bowling).

 Yorkshire: Lyth, Hill, Kohler-Cadmore, Ballance, Brook, Bess, Duke, Thompson, Fisher, Patterson (captain), Coad.